TomSssM/MyCodewars/task-archieve/task-type-summary.md

 ## Backtracking

-1. Call the function recursively taking out each element out of the array per iteration (get all permutations)
+1. Get all permutations of values of an array in any order (call the function recursively taking out each element out of the array per iteration)
     <details>

     <summary>Code</summary>